In This Article

 What to Say If You’re Having a Zoom Wedding

-At the start of this year, ‘Zoom’ was not a part of your everyday vocabulary—and you definitely hadn't thought about doing your wedding on the online platform!
+At the start of this year, Zoom wasn't part of your everyday vocabulary.
 But now?
 It’s become a go-to option for couples anxious to wed, especially since some states (such as New York, California, and Colorado) are deeming virtual vow exchanges as legal.
 If you can safely social distance from the religious leader or officiant, you can host a digital wedding in your backyard and invite others to tune-in for the celebration.

 Leah Sachs, a stationer and calligrapher, suggests sending out an email as soon as you have the information with a subject line of "Same date, new plan!"
 In addition to the nitty-gritty details of attendance, she urges couples to communicate how much it would mean to them if their loved ones were there, even if it’s only through interwebs.
 “Ensure that your note includes how excited you are to have your loved ones still participate in your big day and that having them there to celebrate ‘with’ you, even from afar, means the world to you,” she adds.
 Take note of the wording below.